hamid-nazar/generative_ai/README.md

 - Pinecone API (You will need an API key from OpenAI)
 - Conda or pip (for managing virtual environment)

-List any prerequisites or dependencies that users need to have installed before they can use your project.
-Mention if you've included a Conda environment or requirements file.
 ###  Clone the Repository
 - Clone the repository: